0sunrise/Quantis/Masternode_guide_for_Windows_Server.md

 Close the wallet and restart it
 ___
 ### 5. Start Masternode
-Check if both local and VPS wallet are fully synced
+Check if both local and VPS wallets are fully synced
 Go to `Masternodes` tab
 Go to `My Master Nodes`
 Click on `Update`